NickPoon101/NP-Portfolio/_pages/Highlander Racing FSAE/Watchdog PCB/final_board.md

 # Project Description
 ---
-The Accumulator Management Board, aka Watchdog, is a precharge circuit that separates the main tractive system of the FSAE vehicle from the accumulator.
-Utilizing an AIR (Accumulator Isolation Relay) to isolate the accumulator from the main system, we time a switching circuit to control the charging current coming from the 400V accumulator.
-By breaking and closing the circuit through the precharge resistor, we can safely charge the precharge capacitor and connect to the system.
-This design is analog-controlled and doesn't use digital voltage readings to control the switching.
-Other applications include a stepdown circuit from the 400V input to a 12V output to power the low-voltage circuitry.
+The Accumulator Management Board (AMB), also known as the “Watchdog,” is an analog precharge and protection board that isolates the FSAE vehicle’s main tractive system from the high-voltage accumulator.
+It uses an Accumulator Isolation Relay (AIR) to keep the accumulator disconnected from the tractive system until precharge is complete.

+During startup, a timed switching circuit routes current through a precharge resistor to safely charge the DC-link (precharge) capacitor, limiting inrush current.
+Once the capacitor is charged, the circuit closes to connect the accumulator to the rest of the system.
+This design is fully analog-controlled and does not rely on digital voltage sensing for switching decisions.

+The board also includes a 400 V to 12 V step-down supply to power the vehicle’s low-voltage electronics.

 ![](/NP-Portfolio/assets/img/AMB HR FSAE photos/AMB_PCB_2D_photo.png)